monisyousuf/youtube-tutorials/CD_011_docker_production/TROUBLESHOOTING.md

     ```

 ### 6. How to add secret variables?
-> [!WARNING]
-> Make sure to UN-CHECK the "Expand variable reference" for all the variables

 1. Login to Gitlab
 2. Go to your repository
 3. In the left panel, go to Settings -> CI/CD
 4. Click "Variables" -> "Add Variable" and add the following variables one by one.
+5. ❗Make sure to UN-CHECK the "Expand variable reference" for all the variables

     | KEY                 | VALUE                                                                                                                 | VISIBILITY        |
     |---------------------|-----------------------------------------------------------------------------------------------------------------------|-------------------|